KeyboardKit/website/pages/open-source.md

 Check out the [GitHub repository]({{site.github_repo}}) for more information about the library, the features it provides and how to use it in your own apps.

+## Locales

+KeyboardKit comes with support for the following locales:

+{% include locales.html %}

+This support includes locale information and localized strings.
+For localized input sets, keyboard layouts and secondary input actions, [KeyboardKit Pro](/pro) has you covered.

 ## Community

 KeyboardKit is open-source, which means that it's community-driven.
 Anyone can contribute to the project, create issues and submit PRs that you think can make it better.